User Role and Module Settings

 viewersrole.png

 Fine Grain allows further control over Data Sources and Tables inside them for Catalog and the same goes for Terms in the Glossary.
-Let us consider an example for a better understanding of this feature.
-Let's say you are an Admin and another person in the company wants the edit access of one Snowflake catalog.
-From fine grain, you can give the edit permissions for that particular dataset.
+Imagine you're an Admin, and a colleague wants to edit a Snowflake catalog.
+With Fine Grain control, you can grant them edit permissions for that specific dataset.

 editonsnowfla.png